arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/datasheet/datasheet.md

 The Portenta Mid Carrier does not have built-in cellular capability but includes a Mini PCIe slot that allows for the integration of 4G modules with GNSS capabilities.
 This slot supports USB, I2C and USIM interfaces, allowing the system to add cellular connectivity and GNSS functionality.
 Users can install a compatible 4G module to provide cellular connectivity.

 The Mini PCIe interface on the Portenta Mid Carrier is optimized for integrating cellular and GNSS modules, supporting multiple communication protocols and power management features.
 It allows IoT, remote monitoring and edge computing applications with reliable connectivity.
 An external power source of 5.0 V is required to use the Mini PCIe slot.

+The complete pinout characteristics of the onboard Mini PCIe slot of the Portenta Mid Carrier can be found in the [Mini PCIe Connector (J8) section](#mini-pcie-connector-j8).
 For detailed implementation process, please refer to the [user manual of the Portenta Mid Carrier](https://docs.arduino.cc/tutorials/portenta-mid-carrier/user-manual/).

 ### Nano SIM Card Slot Integration